Your word isn't here yet

 “I don't want to end up like a street drunk, that's my biggest fear.”

-/Sounds like "teh" (as in "ten" without "n") + "poh" (as in "pole") + "ROH" (as in "row") + "choh"/
+/Sounds like "teh" (as in "ten") + "poh" (as in "port") + "ROH" (as in "row") + "choh" (as in "chose")/

 A homeless alcoholic who lives on the streets and drinks daily until they pass out.
 In Mexico it's a sadly common sight, a person at rock bottom whose world revolves entirely around their next drink.